Abstracted-Labs/InvArch/pallet-rings/README.md

 - `weight`: The call's weight.
 - `fee_asset`: The asset used for fee payment.
 - `fee`: The fee amount.
-- `call`: The XCM call data.
+- `call`: The call data.

 ### `transfer_assets`

-Enables cross-chain transfer of fungible assets to an account.
+Allows transfers of fungible assets to another account in the destination chain.
 **Requires asset and fee_asset to be located in the same chain**.

 - `asset`: The asset to transfer.